wwYinYin/Celloc/README.md

 pip install -r requirements.txt
 ```
 ## Tutorial
+Celloc can (1) fill ST spots with suitable number of cells from scRNA-seq to enhance the quality of ST data in terms of resolution and gene expression quantity (regular mapping); (2) assign the spatial location for every cell in scRNA-seq data to completely investigate the spatial pattern across the full scRNA-seq dataset (greedy mapping).
 ### Input files
 * A scRNA-seq data with annotated with cell types (.h5ad, .txt, .csv)
 * A ST data with spatial coordinates (.h5ad, .txt, .csv)